-- University Convocation brings speakers, musicians or other performers -- often with a spiritual message or an ethical one -- to Cone Chapel every Thursday when Liberal Arts classes are in session, 11:30 a.m. to 12:30 p.m.
+- University Convocation brings speakers, musicians or other performers -- often with a spiritual or ethical message to Cone Chapel every Thursday when Liberal Arts classes are in session, 11:30 a.m. to 12:30 p.m.
 Check out the history of Convocation in this article!

-- Religious counseling dealing with spiritual, vocational or personal issues is available to all members of the university community.
+- Pastoral counseling dealing with spiritual, vocational or personal issues is available to all members of the university community.